|

 forever and ever;

-When this meditation is done nightly during the Chanukah candle lightings we have the following guidelines.
-Each night recite the appropriate blessing and light the chanukiah aas normal.
-Then behold the candle(s) with the consciousness in a relaxed state and focus on the following each night.
+When this meditation is done nightly during the Chanukah candle lightings, we have the following guidelines: Each night, recite the appropriate blessing and light the Chanukiah as normal.
+Then, behold the candle(s) with consciousness in a relaxed state and focus on the following each night.

 Got Questions or Comments?